gibbok/typescript-book/README.md

 ```

 Resources are guaranteed to be disposed, even if subsequent code or exceptions occur.
 This may lead to disposal potentially throwing an exception, possibly suppressing another.
 To retain information on suppressed errors, a new native exception, SuppressedError, is introduced.

+### await using declaration

+An "await using" is like "using" but for asynchronously disposable resources.
+These resources may involve asynchronous operations, so their disposal should be awaited.